15 Sales Dashboard Examples [+ Tips and Templates]

 Sales Activities Dashboard

 If productivity is an issue for your team, a sales activities dashboard may help.
-These graphics can show the amount of time spent on the day-to-day sales activities like calls made, emails sent, deals closed, demos presented, and number of follow-ups sent.
+These graphics can show the amount of time spent on the day-to-day sales activities like calls made, emails sent, deals closed, demos presented, and the number of follow-ups sent.

 You may also consider including data sources for average activities per single deal; this metric gives you a benchmark for how much interaction customers generally need in order to buy.